wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-csyslogd.rst

 ossec-csyslogd
 ==============

-ossec-csyslogd is a daemon that forwards the OSSEC alerts via syslog.
+``ossec-csyslogd`` is a daemon that forwards the Wazuh alerts via syslog.

 +------------------------------+---------------------------------+
 | Options                      | Descriptions                    |